 He canceled the 3 more meetings he had left in Budapest and for the first time since he could remember, he had nothing to bring home.
 No silk scarves, no caramel popcorn, no expensive cigars, no jewelry, no hand crafted leather goods, nothing…

 It is this bag he focuses on now.
-He starts to unpack it slowly.
+He starts to unpack it slowly, almost afraid of what he will find after more than ten years of leaving it unpacked.
 At the bottom of the bag is a framed photo of his mother.
-Tomorrow he will find a place for it in the living room.
+He decides will find a place for it in the living room, tomorrow.

 It is hard to be left when you are always the one doing the leaving.
-His father left when he was only 5.
-His mother died and left when he was 17.
-He had been leaving people since then.
-His life, a packed bag packed, always ready to leave.
+His father had left them when he was only 5.
+Then his mother died and left too when he was 17.
+He had been leaving since then.
+Girlfriends, friends, cities, places.
+His life, a bag already packed, and ready to leave.

-When he is done unpacking, he goes back to their bed where he instantly falls asleep.
-A few seconds later, he will awaken in dreamland, a place where no one gets left behind, a place that has somehow found its way into his reality.
+He shuts his eyes and heart at the memory now and goes back to the bed where the mother of his child sleeps.
+A few minutes more and he too will awaken in dreamland, a place where no one gets left behind, a place that has finally found its way into his reality.
+After all this time.